top of page

 Configuring the program tab for a Win32 app in Intune.

-• Install Command: this field may have auto-populated, but if not, enter the same command you would use if executing the .exe installer using the command prompt (e.g. setup.exe /quiet).
+• Install Command: Enter the same command you would use if executing the .exe installer using CMD (e.g. setup.exe /quiet).

-• If you included additional files in the source folder when using the IntuneWinAppUtil.exe tool, then you can reference them in your install command.
-Reference them as if you were using the command prompt to execute the commands from inside the source folder directory.
+• If you included additional files in the source folder when using the IntuneWinAppUtil.exe tool, then you can reference them in your install command as if you were executing the command in the source folder's directory.

-• You can also use a program like WinRar to extract the original .exe file and view the contents of the text files (see example below).
-Because not all .exe files are wrapped, archived files, there may not be anything to extract.
+• Alternatively, you can also use a program like WinRar to extract the original .exe file.
+From the extracted contents, you can try running the /? or /help switch against any nested installer files, or you can view the contents of the text files to see if the command line arguments/switches are listed inside (see example below).
+Because not all .exe files are archived files, there may not be anything to extract.

 Viewing the extracted contents of a .exe file to find the install/uninstall parameters.